 How to Store

-Store leftovers in an airtight container in the fridge for up to 3 days.
+Store leftover Cottage Cheese Pancakes in an airtight container in the fridge for up to 3 days.
 Warm briefly before serving.

 You can also store them stacked between pieces of parchment paper in a freezer bag.
 Reheat in 15 second increments in the microwave to warm up.